 Unlike the Translation step, this Edit step requires human input.
 Ensure you follow the steps to Assign Linguists to a Workflow Step.

-STEP THREE: Change the default workflow for the child locale
+STEP THREE: Change the default workflow for the secondary locale

-In the Languages tab, this new adaptation workflow can now be set up as the default workflow for the child locale.
-The default workflow for your parent locale should be your regular translation workflow, using your preferred translation vendor.
+In the Languages tab, this new adaptation workflow can now be set up as the default workflow for the secondary locale.
+The default workflow for your primary locale should be your regular translation workflow, using your preferred translation vendor.

 Follow these steps to learn how to Change a Default Workflow for a Language.